RevenueCat/purchases-kmp/migrations/KobanKat-MIGRATION.md

 ```

 ## Linked iOS framework
 The linked iOS framework has changed.
 This has been linked to your iOS project, e.g. in  your `Podfile`, and should be updated.
+If you are indeed using CocoaPods, don't forget to run `pod install --repo-update` after you made this change.

 ### When using Paywalls
 | Old framework | New framework             |